liamcryan/airporttime/README.rst

     # if for some reason you would like to update the data file, you can use (but it takes a while):
     airporttime.update()

-Features
-________

-This library stores the iata/coordinate info in a csv file.
-When you ask for a iata airport station, this file is opened and searched until the station is found.

-If you are converting a lot of station times from local to utc for example, it is beneficial for speed to open this file as few times as possible.  functools.lru_cache is used so that if you convert a local datetime at 'JFK' more than once, the results will be cached and the file opened only once.